gamemann/gamemann/README.md

 * JavaScript
 * Java

-*I am also familiar with Linux and networking*
+*I am also familiar with Linux and networking.*

 ## My Road Map
 * Create a blog where I can create articles on interesting programming/networking-related topics including guides and more (I love writing about what I'm learning and trying my best to teach others).